wix/stylable/_docs/references/pseudo-elements.md

 }
 ```

-> **Note:** Overriding pseudo-elements only changes the way pseudo-elements are targeted by the CSS.
-It does not change the extended component's CSS output.
+> **Note:** Overriding pseudo-elements only changes the targeting in the overriding stylesheet not in the stylesheet being extended.
 This can have adverse effects on performance.